INRIA/scikit-learn-mooc/_sources/tuning/parameter_tuning_wrap_up_quiz.md

 ```

 `penguins` is a pandas dataframe.
 The column "Species" contains the target
 variable.
-We extract through numerical columns that quantify various attributes
+We extract the numerical columns that quantify some attributes of such
-of animals and our goal is try to predict the species of the animal based on
+animals and our goal is to predict their species based on those attributes
-those attributes stored in the dataframe named `data`.
+stored in the dataframe named `data`.

 Inspect the loaded data to select the correct assertions: